harikrishnant/NsxAlbVirtualServiceMigrator/README.md

 - TARGET_APPLICATION_DNS_DOMAINS -> This is a comma separated list of DNS subdomains to create the application DNS records.
 These subdomains should be a avaialble in the DNS profile attached to the target cloud connector.
 [OPTIONAL]
 - TARGET_IPAM_NETWORK_NAME -> This is the name of the network used for VIP auto-allocation.
 This network should be available in the IPAM profile attached to the target cloud connector.
 [OPTIONAL]
 - TARGET_IPAM_SUBNET -> This is the subnet available on the network for VIP auto-allocation.
 This subnet should have IP pools defined for VIP allocation.[OPTIONAL]
+- VIRTUAL_HOSTED_VS -> This argument switches the migration mode to handle Parent-Child VS migration for TLS SNI hosting and Enhanced Virtual Hostiong (EVH).
+Use this argument only to migrate Parent-Child VS'es.
+To migrate "NORMAL" VS'es, do not provide this argument (mutually exclusive).
+Supported values to this argument are "sni_evh" [OPTIONAL]
 - OBJECT_PREFIX/RUN-ID -> This is the prefix that will be attached to the migrated objects.
 This prefix should be unique for each migration job as this will be used for job tracking and cleanup mode.[MANDATORY]

 **Remove prefix mode**